Lawrence Hosken: Departures: Philly 1996: Part 0

 On Saturday, August 10th, 1996, as I boarded the plane on the first leg of my trip to Philadelphia, I didn't think I had forgotten to pack anything except for a pad of paper and a pen.
 I like to be able to take notes when I go travelling, and thus paper and pen would come in handy.
 No bother; I would surely be able to find them at the hotel.

 I was going to Philadelphia to watch Bryan Clair get married.
 Bryan and I had been friends since high school, and had shared a house while going to UC Berkeley.
-He was getting his Math PhD in UChicago now; I was still living in Berkeley, technical writing.
+He was getting his Math PhD in UChicago now; I was still living in Berkeley.
 He had met Elissa while at UChicago and was going to marry her in Philadelphia.
 Elissa's parents lived in Philly.
 This was one of those world-spanning romances, or at least nation-spanning.

 Anyhow, I probably should have had paper and pen with me during take-off from the Oakland airport because the minutes that followed may have been the best of the trip.